Forest City, Pennsylvania: History

-On April 1, 1916, there was a mine collapse at Shaft #2 that most notably killed 7 Welsh mining-boys between the ages of 6 and 11.
+On April 1, 1916, there was a supposed mine collapse at Shaft #2 that most notably killed 7 Welsh mining-boys between the ages of 6 and 11.
 This event was the basis for the song "Crugybar o frynian caersalem" performed by the Wilkes-Barre Quartet in 1922, which commemorates the event, as the boys were "fresh off the boat" from the Salem's Hills area of Northeast Wales.
+However state records and local historical society records have no record of this accident happening.

 Coal mining continued until The Great Depression hit this town hard, as primary sector of the economy products as lumber and coal were hardest hit.
 The population slowly dwindled as the coal mining came to a halt.
 Today, the Forest City Area Historical Society serves as a reminder of this once flourishing coal town.

 There are important agricultural interests in the region.
 At the onset of the twentieth century, coal-mining and silk manufacturing were the chief industries, but with the onset of The Great Depression in the 1920s, businesses decreased to a core of generational store owners.

 2017 was a turnaround year for Forest City.
 In August 2017, a sweeping fire destroyed 25% of the storefronts in town.
 Then in September, a sudden real estate frenzy bought all lower priced houses in town.
 Additionally, according to US census records, the highest age percentile decreased below the 35 to 59 age percentile, the first time since 1910.
 Historically, this signifies the onset of gentrification.